vuejs/rfcs/active-rfcs/0000-initial-placeholder-for-vue-router.md

 I tried using [async component](https://vuejs.org/v2/guide/components-dynamic-async.html#Async-Components) to no avail, and it turned out that the cause was when the router is initialized, it is validating an [initial route](https://github.com/vuejs/vue-router/blob/v3.0.6/src/util/route.js#L52), and it is rendering an empty node since there is [no match](https://github.com/vuejs/vue-router/blob/v3.0.6/src/components/view.js#L51).
 This explains the blank page/element that I was facing.

-My proposal is to render the children (that acts as a placeholder) instead of an empty node, so that there is something to be rendered before the route component takes place, which (for now) applies to any kinds of route mismatches.
-I did this RFC based on [a suggestion](https://github.com/vuejs/vue-router/pull/2799#issuecomment-519885182) from @posva so that I can get more feedback on this.
+My proposal is to render the children of `<router-view>`, which acts as a placeholder, instead of an empty node, so that there is something to be rendered before the route component takes place, which (for now) applies to any kinds of route mismatches.
+I did this RFC based on [a suggestion](https://github.com/vuejs/vue-router/pull/2799#issuecomment-519885182) from [@posva](https://github.com/posva) so that I can get more feedback on this.

 # Basic example